maybe-another-name/elastic-things/notes/comparing-schema-candidates.md

 ## Samples

 sample a:
 * has no large or large-enriched fields
 * has 'enriched-display-field-e'

 sample b:
 * has large field
 * has 'enriched-display-field-e'

 sample c:
 * has large-enriched field
 * has 'enriched-display-field-e'

+sample d:
+* has large field
+* has large-enriched field
+* has 'enriched-display-field-e'

+___Note: samples 'b','c'&'d' are handled the same in the candidates; the difference is on the client-side___
+  * for brevity, only samples 'a' & 'b' are demonstrated (since 'b' is anticipated as being the same as 'c' & 'd')

 # candidate a: single 'sparse' schema with updates